+91-92850 11011

 History & Culture Questions

 As per the Matsya Purana, the Mangalnath Temple is known as the place of birth of Mars.
 It is also known for having a clear view of the planet and for astronomical studies.
 It is known to be located at the centre of the Earth.
-Here, Bhaat Pooja is conducted to relieve mangal dosh before marriage.
+Here, Bhaat Pooja is conducted to relieve Mangal dosh before marriage.

 • What is the history of Harsiddhi Temple?